Let us know your new address

 Inform us of your forwarding address as soon as possible, so that a closing bill can be sent to you.
 You will need to notify your new council you have moved into their area.

-If you are due a refund and pay by Direct Debit, you will receive an automatic refund.
+If you are due a refund and pay by Direct Debit a refund will be processed without the need for you to complete a refund request form.
 If you pay by cash or card, complete a refund request form.
+Payments are made twice weekly by BACs and take three working days to be paid into a bank account.

 Private Landlords will be liable for Council Tax for the period their property is unrented.